Illinois Casino Revenue Jumps 21% In October On Wave Of New Openings

 The momentum continues to build in Illinois' casino industry, as October 2025 is one of the highest-performing months in recent years.

-That shift has paid off as the venue recorded a 46.3% increase in revenue, up to $10.8m from $7.4m.
+That shift has paid off, as the venue recorded a 46.3% increase in revenue, rising to $10.8 million from $7.4 million.

-The new facility features 1,000 slot machines, 43 table games, a high-limit room, an ESPN Bet sportsbook, a restaurant by Giada De Laurentiis and a multi-purpose event space.
+The new facility features 1,000 slot machines, 43 table games, a high-limit room, an ESPN BET sportsbook, a restaurant by Giada De Laurentiis, and a multi-purpose event space.

 Six more operators had significant increases due to tourism and increased visitation.